 Step 2: Application Process

-The application opened in February and the submission date is on 12 April 2023 this year.
+The application opened in November and the submission date is on February 28, 2024 Next year.

 The important components of Application processes are as follows:

 - GRE Scores